mwhicks-dev/authmail/README.md

 docker build --no-cache --build-arg TARGET={your-target-branch} -t authmail .
 ```

 Use of `--no-cache` is recommended as authmail utilizes git.
+The Dockerfile will *temporarily* copy your `config/` directory in order to set up any dependencies, but this will be removed completely (`rm -rf`) before the image is finished building.
+You should rebuild whenever you:

+1. Want to use a different version of authmail
+1. Want to use a different set of behaviors with different dependencies (i.e. PyAcctMailHandler utilizes the Python `httpx` package)

 Run: